sinova-dev/cursor-rules/cursor/README.md

 ---

-### The Main Purpose of Cursor (What the Jedi Council Intended)
+## 🎯 The Main Purpose of Cursor (What the Jedi Council Intended)

-- **Primary Mission**:
-  Cursor combines a modern editor (similar to VS Code) with deeply integrated AI so you can read and understand unfamiliar codebases faster, generate and refactor code safely, run multi-file edits while staying within your project’s rules, and chat with your codebase as if it were a knowledgeable master.
+- **Primary Mission**: Cursor combines a modern editor (similar to VS Code) with deeply integrated AI so you can read and understand unfamiliar codebases faster, generate and refactor code safely, run multi-file edits while staying within your project’s rules, and chat with your codebase as if it were a knowledgeable master.

 - **Key Capabilities (Your Jedi Powers)**:
-  - **Chat with Your Codebase** – ask questions about files, flows, and architecture, and get answers in plain language.
+  - **Chat with Your Codebase**: ask questions about files, flows, and architecture, and get answers in plain language.
-  - **Generate & Rewrite Code** – create new functions, tests, or components and clean up existing code with targeted prompts.
+  - **Generate & Rewrite Code**: create new functions, tests, or components and clean up existing code with targeted prompts.
-  - **Smart Autocomplete** – let Cursor finish small blocks or whole functions based on what you’ve just written.
+  - **Smart Autocomplete**: let Cursor finish small blocks or whole functions based on what you’ve just written.
-  - **Repo‑Aware Refactors** – make changes that respect existing patterns, project rules, and architecture across multiple files.
+  - **Repo‑Aware Refactors**: make changes that respect existing patterns, project rules, and architecture across multiple files.
-  - **Diff‑First Workflow** – review every AI suggestion as a diff before applying it, so you stay fully in control of the codebase.
+  - **Diff‑First Workflow**: review every AI suggestion as a diff before applying it, so you stay fully in control of the codebase.

 ---

-### Advantages – The Light Side of Cursor ⭐
+## ⭐ Advantages – The Light Side of Cursor

-- **Speed of a Hyperspace Jump** – rapid prototyping, code generation, and refactoring with most boilerplate handled for you.
+- **Speed of a Hyperspace Jump**: rapid prototyping, code generation, and refactoring with most boilerplate handled for you.
-- **Deep Code Understanding** – ask natural-language questions about services, flows, and errors, and get quick summaries.
+- **Deep Code Understanding**: ask natural-language questions about services, flows, and errors, and get quick summaries.
-- **Consistency with the Jedi Code** – `.cursorrules` and project prompts help enforce your architecture and best practices.
+- **Consistency with the Jedi Code**: `.cursorrules` and project prompts help enforce your architecture and best practices.
-- **Diff‑Driven Changes** – every AI suggestion appears as a diff so you can keep quality and style under control.
+- **Diff‑Driven Changes**: every AI suggestion appears as a diff so you can keep quality and style under control.
-- **Great for Onboarding** – new devs can explore the codebase by asking questions instead of hunting through files.
+- **Great for Onboarding**: new devs can explore the codebase by asking questions instead of hunting through files.

 ---

-### Cursor Modes – Your Lightsaber Forms
+## 🧰 Cursor Modes – Your Lightsaber Forms

 Cursor has several primary “forms” of interaction with AI.
 Choosing the right one is like choosing the right stance in a duel.